-How Anxiety And Stomach Pain Are Related
+Are Anxiety And Stomach Pain Mental Health Conditions That Are Stress-Related?

-Many people have experienced abdominal pain in some capacity over the course of their lives.
+Many people have experienced abdominal pain in some capacity throughout their lives.
 You may have felt stomach pain after eating or right before an important event.
 Perhaps your stomach gets upset while you are waiting in line for a roller coaster due to the impending surge of adrenaline.
 However, some people experience persistent and chronic pain.
 This can be difficult, especially if the causes are unknown.
 Physical causes of stomach pain may include indigestion, gallbladder inflammation, inflammatory bowel disease, IBS, and GERD.
 If stomach pain occurs due to anxiety, meditation, yoga, exercise, dietary changes, and therapy can be helpful.

-How can you tell if the stomachache you're feeling is resulting from chronic stress, or if you're simply having a hard time digesting the last meal you ate?
+How can you tell if the stomachache you're feeling is resulting from chronic stress or if you're simply having a hard time digesting the last meal you ate?
 The truth is, it's not always easy to tell when stomach health and anxiety are connected.

 One way for you to determine whether your stress and stomach issues are related is to take careful note of when (and in what circumstances) they occur.
 Are there particular situations in which your stomach always starts hurting?
-Do you only experience feeling like a stomachache when you're at work, or when you're around a relative with whom you have a rocky relationship?
-Maybe your stomach starts to hurt if you're thinking about financial difficulties, or if you begin to consider your problems with a partner.
+Do you only experience feeling a stomachache when you're at work or when you're around a relative with whom you have a rocky relationship?
+Maybe your stomach starts to hurt if you're thinking about financial difficulties or if you begin to consider your problems with a partner.

 If you start to notice patterns that link your anxiety to stomach pain, then anxiety may be the cause of the physical pain you’re experiencing.
 You may want to consider seeking medical advice from a doctor to explore all of your treatment options.

-Other causes for stomach pain
+Other causes of stomach pain

 While it can be possible for an anxiety stomachache to resolve on its own and then reappear, there are other medical conditions that might make you feel sick to your stomach, such as gastrointestinal (GI) conditions.
 Suppose you’re experiencing blood in your stool, losing weight rapidly, or noticing other severe GI symptoms.
 In that case, you may be experiencing a more serious condition that requires the treatment of GI doctors or other specialists.
 Here are some conditions and general symptoms that can cause stomachaches.
 Thorough medical testing may be needed to rule them out.